Social and Economic Networks

 • Compulsory Activity

 One obligatory assignment.
-This assignment must be accepted in order to get admission to the exam.
+This assignment must be accepted to get admission to the exam.

 • Assessment

 4-hour written individual home exam.
-The exam will be in English.
+The exam has to be answered in English.

 • Grading Scale